 Cancer Genome Atlas Data

-Moelcular profile data from normal and tumour samples was downloaded from publicly available sources, using the TCGA and the International Cancer Genome Consortium (ICGC) web portals .
-These include gene expression (RNA-Seq), somatic mutations, and anonymous clincal data.
+Molecular profile data from normal and tumour samples was downloaded from publicly available sources, using the TCGA and the International Cancer Genome Consortium (ICGC) web portals .
+These include gene expression (RNA-Seq), somatic mutations, and anonymous clinical data.
 These versions downloaded were on Aug 6th 2015 (Release 19) and May 2nd 2016 (Release 20) for breast and stomach cancer respectively via the ICGC data portal (https://dcc.icgc.org/).

 Performing a genomic alignment in remains a challenge in bioinformatics and methods to do so may yet be improved .
 However, the statistical and biological aspects of Bioinformatics are the focus of this thesis, comparing alignment methods is outside the scope of these investigations.
 The TCGA project used widely adopted tools: “Bowtie” for alignment , “mapslice” to detect splice sites , and the Reads Per Kilobase per Million mapped reads (RPKM) approach to qualify reads per transcript as a measure of gene expression .
-These are widely acceptable tools for processing RNA-Seq data and this is used to procude the raw counts of mapped reads (tier 1) and normalised expression data (tier 3) publicly available from TCGA.
+These are widely acceptable tools for processing RNA-Seq data and this is used to produce the raw counts of mapped reads (tier 1) and normalised expression data (tier 3) publicly available from TCGA.

 Raw count and RSEM normalised TCGA expression data from Illumina RNA-Seq protocols were available from 1,177 samples (113 normal, 1,057 primary tumour, and 7 metastases) for 20,501 genes.
 TCGA somatic mutation data for 981 samples (976 primary tumours and 5 metastases) across 25,836 genes were available including 969 samples (964 primary tumours and 5 metastases) with corresponding RNA-Seq expression data and 19,166 genes mapped from Ensembl identifiers to gene symbols, of which 16,156 had corresponding gene expression information.
 Unless otherwise stated, the raw counts were used for further processing rather than the RSEM normalised data (provided by TCGA tier 3).